polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 === "Use Polkadot.js Apps UI"

-    1. Ensure that you are connected to your validator node through the PolkadotJS-Apps interface
+    1. Ensure that you are connected to your validator node through the Polkadot.js Apps interface
     2. In the **Toolbox** tab, navigate to **RPC calls**
     3. Select **`author_rotateKeys`** from the drop-down menu and run the command.
 This will generate new session keys in your node's keystore and return the result as a hex-encoded string
     4. Copy and save this hex-encoded output for the next step

 === "Use the CLI"

-    Alternatively, if you are on a remote server or prefer using the command line, you can generate session keys by running the following command on your validator node:
+    Generate session keys by running the following command on your validator node:

     ``` bash
     curl -H "Content-Type: application/json" \